lmnleaf/github-getting-started-guides/ghec/standard-vs-emu.md

   <br>

   - SAML SSO & SCIM can be configured at the Enterprise level only.
-  - Once SSO and SCIM are configured:
+  - When SSO is configured:
-    - A user must login with SSO to access organization resources.
+    - A user must login with SSO to access the organization's resources.
-  - With EMUs:
+  - User provisioning and deprovisioning with SCIM:
-    - user provisioning creates a new user account in GitHub.
+    - User provisioning creates a new user account in GitHub.
+      - The user will be invited to access the GitHub account which will also give them access to the organization's resources.
-    - user deprovisioning deletes the account.
+    - User deprovisioning deletes the account.
+      - The user will no longer have access to a work related GitHub account or to the organization's resources.
   - There are some restrictions on EMU enterprises that do not apply to standard enterprises (see next dropdown).

   <br>